NVIDIA/grace-cpu-benchmarking-guide/README.md

 2023-09-01 12:26:55 [INFO] (warp::server): listening on http://127.0.0.1:3000
 ```

-If you do not wish to use mdBook, this source code is readable by most humans.
+If you do not wish to use mdBook, the code in the [`src`](src/) directory is readable by most humans.
-You'll find everything in the [`src`](src/) directory.
 Follow the paths shown in [`src/SUMMARY.md`](src/SUMMARY.md).

 -----